 Or it goes further.
 You are threatened with a salary suspension.
 You are told you are "not really sick."
 Or your employer ignores the company doctor's advice and still expects you to come to work.

-The pressure can delay your recovery.
+Excessive pressure can delay your recovery.
 It can lead to a damaged employment relationship.
 And in the worst case, it can escalate into a conflict involving salary sanctions or dismissal.

 If the employer does too little for reintegration, the UWV (Employee Insurance Agency) can impose a wage sanction.
 The employer must then continue paying wages for up to an additional year.
 This threat has an impact.